aimanh22/Cloud-Continuous-Delivery-of-Microservice-Project/README.md

 ## Step 1 Creation of a Flask App

-An App has been created in Python to accomplish two tasks:
+The App has been created in Python to accomplish two tasks as can be seen under:
 ### (i) Get the Abstract of a Topic on Wikipedia

 ### (ii) Summarize the Abstract of a Topic on Wikipedia in 10 sentences

 ## Step 2 Creation of Makefile and Dockerfile

-The Makefile runs important housekeeping tasks using the make command in linux and includes the following:
+The Makefile runs important housekeeping tasks using the make command in linux.
+It includes the following:
 1. Make install: This step installs software via the make install command
 2. Make lint: This step checks for syntax errors via the make lint command
 3. Make test: This step runs tests via the make test command

-The Dockerfile helps place all the in place to containerize the app.
+The Dockerfile helps containerize the app when the image is built using the docker build command.

 ## Step 3 Creation of Build System File

-This fiile is created to help build the system from scratch.
-It
+The buildspec.yml file is created to help build the system.
+It lists down the steps to build the system.
+For this app, the buildspec.yml file

 ## Step 4 Connecting Repo to CodeBuild